 The Puerto Princesa Underground River

-The Puerto Princesa Underground River is an immense cave through which a portion of the Cabayugan River flows.
+The Puerto Princesa Underground River is around 8 kilometers and this portion of the Cabayugan River runs through an immense cave.

 There are two tiers of river within the cave, and a ride down the river gives visitors spectacular views of waterfalls flowing from the top tier down to the lower main tier.